Citizen Kane: Rights and home media

-In 2011, it was released on Blu-ray and DVD in a 70th Anniversary Edition.
-The San Francisco Chronicle called it "the Blu-ray release of the year."
+In 2011, it was released on Blu-ray and DVD in a 70th anniversary edition.
+It was called “the Blu-ray release of the year” by the San Francisco Chronicle, ironically owned by the Hearst family at this point.
 Supplements included everything available on the 2001 Warner Home Video release, including The Battle Over Citizen Kane DVD.
-A 70th Anniversary Ultimate Collector's Edition added a third DVD with RKO 281 (1999), an award winning TV movie about the making of the film.
+A 70th Anniversary Ultimate Collector's Edition added a third DVD with RKO 281 (1999), an award-winning TV movie about the making of the film.
 Its packaging extras included a hardcover book and a folio containing mini reproductions of the original souvenir program, lobby cards, and production memos and correspondence.
 The transfer for the US releases were scanned as 4K resolution from three different 35mm prints and rectified the quality issues of the 2001 DVD.
 The rest of the world continued to receive home video releases based on the older transfer.
 This was partially rectified in 2016 with the release of the 75th Anniversary Edition in both the UK and US, which was a straight repackaging of the main disc from the 70th Anniversary Edition.

-On August 11, 2021 Criterion announced their first 4K Ultra HD releases, a six-film slate, would include Citizen Kane.
+On August 11, 2021, Criterion announced their first Ultra HD Blu-ray releases, a six-film slate, would include Citizen Kane.
 Criterion indicated each title was to be available in a combo pack including a 4K UHD disc of the feature film as well as the film and special features on the companion Blu-rays.
-Citizen Kane was released on November 23, 2021 by the collection as a 4K and 3 Blu-ray disc package.
-However, the release was recalled because at the half-hour mark on the regular blu-ray, the contrast fell sharply, which resulted in a much darker image compared to what was supposed to occur.
-However this issue does not apply to the 4K version itself.
+Citizen Kane was released on November 23, 2021, as a 4K and 3-Blu-ray-disc package.
+However, the release was recalled because at the half-hour mark on the regular Blu-ray, the contrast fell sharply, which resulted in a much darker image than what was supposed to occur.
+However, this issue does not affect the 4K disc.